 If you don’t have fast and reliable internet, the next best free option is to get a digital antenna to watch the final two rounds on your local CBS station.
 Antennas aren’t free, but you can get free access to several local channels after the initial hardware purchase.
 This is how I watch the Masters on CBS, and I love using an antenna because I don’t get the lag or buffering I sometimes experience with streaming TV.

 One of my favorite antennas is the Mohu Leaf 50.
 Its 60-mile range and multi-directional design are perfect for suburban areas.
-But before picking one up, check what kind of antenna range you need by entering your zip code into the FCC’s Reception Map Tool or Antenna Direct’s TV Transmitter Locator.
+But before picking one up, check what antenna range you need by entering your zip code in Antennas Direct’s TV Transmitter Locator.
 If you need a stronger antenna, we list additional recommendations in our Best Antennas for Cord-Cutters guide.

 How to watch the Masters internationally